Services Online

 • Operates, maintains, updates and repairs sophisticated electrical power distribution controls.

-• Performs electrical preventative maintenance on motors in accordance with manufacturer recommendations, which may require the removal of hot oils, greases and other liquids.
+• Performs electrical preventative maintenance on motors in accordance with manufacturers’ specifications, which may require the removal of hot oils, greases and other liquids.
 Refills or replaces all items to maintain the integrity of the electric motors and the related equipment.

-• Uses multimeter instruments for troubleshooting to identify voltage and ensure the safety of the work location.
-Oversees the proper use and maintenance of equipment and supplies; promotes continuous improvement of workplace safety and environmental practices.
+• Oversees the proper use and maintenance of equipment and supplies.
+Ensures and promotes continuous improvement of workplace safety and environmental practices.

 • Utilizes a work order management system to capture and record electrical failures, views historical data, report time and resources expended to complete work orders.